First Reading: Daniel 12:1-3

 World English Bible

 When the millennium approached, many people were concerned about the corruption of society and the pending end of the world.
 Such fears are not new; they extend back 2200 years to the book of Daniel.
 Before Daniel, Jewish prophecy was analogous; it could be clearly interpreted.
 Full of obscure symbols that can be interpreted many different ways, Daniel is one of the first books that includes "apocalyptic" visions as prophecy.
-And Daniel's concern focused on the "day of the Lord" (i.e., Judgement Day).
+And Daniel's concern focused on the "day of the Lord" (i.e., judgment Day).

 Even in a time of great stress, Daniel emphasizes God's protection in the person of Michael (the archangel) [1].
 But, what of the righteous who died and did not receive protection?
-Here, Daniel introduces the concepts of the resurrection and the final judgement [2].
+Here, Daniel introduces the concepts of the resurrection and the final judgment [2].
 Notice, the evil would be shamed as their punishment, while the faithful would have reputations "like the stars in the sky," bright and forever [3].
 The just (i.e., the faithful) have a place in the creation ("the firmament") like the stars.
 Daniel connected moral living with God's creation; at the end of time, everything, including morality, would be set "right."

 Daniel saw the unity of nature and morality in a way that Western culture easily overlooks.
-But we should not make connection in terms of karma, the eternal payback.
-God's judgement is his mercy and his love; these are the divine qualities we believe in, not in moral retribution as a "law of the universe."
+But we should not make connections in terms of karma, the eternal payback.
+God's judgment is his mercy and his love; these are the divine qualities we believe in, not in moral retribution as a "law of the universe."
 Daniel saw the connection between creation and morality in God.
 The only way to live that connection is in a faith relationship.

 How does your faith help you face the unknown and the frightening?